onyx-platform/onyx/doc/user-guide/environment.md

 ##### Environment Launch of Embedded HornetQ

 To launch one or more embedded HornetQ nodes, pass `:hornetq/server? true` to the environment options, and specify `:hornetq.server/type :embedded` in the options, too.
-Finally, embedded servers need a real configuration files to operate.
+Finally, embedded servers need real configuration files to operate.
 Pass `:hornetq.embedded/config <config file 1, config file 2, ...>` to these options as well.
-The config file names must be available on the classpath.
+The config files named must be available on the classpath.

 To jump past writing these configuration files, you can use [the configuration files that Onyx uses in the test suite](https://github.com/MichaelDrogalis/onyx/tree/master/resources/hornetq).

 ##### Peer Connection to Embedded HornetQ

-Embedded HornetQ is invisible to the peer.
+Embedded HornetQ is transparent to the peer.
 Simply connect via the normal means as if it were a live cluster.
 See the example below:

 #### Example